vmware-archive/certswap/README.md

 Some commands operate in two modes: they either use the system certificate store or they allow you to disable TLS verification entirely.
 This is often an unhelpful dichotomy.
-I often have a development PKI constructed which is perfectly valid but I don't want to mess with the system store.
+It's common to have a development PKI constructed which is perfectly valid but we'd don't want to mess with the system certificate store.
+We could patch all of these external programs but that's a long task we can do in the background.

 This tool lets you replace the system certificates for a single command invocation while leaving them pristine for the rest of your system.